kineticsystem/vscode_ros2/README.md

 - **Markdown All in One:** Extension for Markdown advanced editing.
 It adds a document outline, automatic table of contents, etc.

+- **Microsoft Live Preview:** Hosts a local server in your workspace for you to preview your webpages on.

 - **Microsoft Live Share:** Extension to share your editor for real-time collaborative development.

 - **Protobuf (Protocol Buffers):** Extension to add Protobuf support, powered by Pbkit language server.